SGSGermany/php-fpm/README.md

 php-fpm
 =======

-A php-fpm container for PHP with an improved configuration.
+A php-fpm container with an improved configuration.